ulfschneider/ulf.website/content/posts/2023-01-21-enterkeyhint.md

 <input type="submit" enterkeyhint="search">
 ```

-will display a <kbd>Search</kbd> label, or something similar, instead of <kbd>⏎</kbd> on the virtual keyboard.
+will display a <kbd>Search</kbd> label, or something similar, instead of the Enter symbol <kbd>⏎</kbd> on the virtual keyboard.
 Because `enterkeyhint` is a global attribute, it can be used on any HTML element and is not limited to `input` elements.

 <table>
 <caption>The possible values of the <code>enterkeyhint</code> global HTML attribute.</caption>